dhruvalpatel/dhruval-capstone-project/astro-project/README.md

 ## Tasks in Dag
 1. daily_dag - This dag is a full dbt build dag which builds all tables once in a day.

-Other dags will be added in future to further enhance data warehouse. i.e. combine and update offline data of customers,
+Other dags will be added in future to further enhance data warehouse. i.e. combine and update off-line data of customers, products and sellers

 ## DBT tests
-* I have incorporated several DBT tests that will help in maintaining data quality
+* I have incorporated several basic DBT tests that will help in maintaining data quality which can be found in dbt_project/models
-* Since it is an e-comm use case where we have to work with data uncertainty, I don't have much test cases other than null checks but in future I will write unit test cases.

 # Project Contents

 - dags: This folder contains the Python files for your Airflow DAGs.
   - `daily_dag.py`: This DAG uses BashOperator and DbtTaskGroup to perform its operations.
 - dbt_project: This folder contains the dbt project.
-- Dockerfile: This file contains instructions to install libs which are required to execute our pipeline, dbt-core, dbt-bigquery etc.
+- Dockerfile: This file contains instructions to install libs(dbt-core, dbt-bigquery etc) which are required to execute the pipeline.
-- include: This folder contains ```constants.py``` that includes configuration for the capstone project.
+- include: This folder contains ```constants.py``` which includes configuration for the capstone project.
-- requirements.txt: Install Python packages needed for your project by adding them to this file.
+- requirements.txt: Installs Python packages needed for the pipeline.
 - streaming: This folder contains code for real-time pipeline.
     * ```pubsub.py```: pushes message to GCP Pub/Sub topic
-      * This script can be placed in a VM and cronjob can be set to mimic the real-time use-case of streaming.
+      * This script can be placed in a VM and cronjob can be set to mimic the real-time order updates use-case of streaming.
-    * ```streaming_job.py```: contains code for Dataflow code which parsed message from Pub/Sub subscription and processes it.
+    * ```streaming_job.py```: contains code for Dataflow(Apache Beam) code which parses message from Pub/Sub subscription and processes it.
-    * ```setup.py```: this file is required to deploy a Dataflow job(streaming_job.py) to the Google Cloud Platform
+    * ```setup.py```: this file is required to deploy a Dataflow(Apache Beam) job(```streaming_job.py```) to the Google Cloud Platform
-    * ```generate_order.py```: Running ```pubsub.py``` will use this code to generate the fake order and push to the GCP project
+    * ```generate_order.py```: Running ```pubsub.py``` uses ```generate.py``` to generate the fake order and push to the Pub/Sub topic.

 ## How to Navigate the Code?
 - For Airflow DAGs → Check astro-project/dags/